JAGUAR RACING TO 1959

 Model by CARRERA 1/32

-1954 D-Type: Sixty-five years ago now, Jaguar entered the D-Type at Le Mans for the first time.
+1954 D-Type (Le Mans, 1954): Over seventy years ago now, Jaguar entered the D-Type at Le Mans for the first time.
 A factory effort of three new D-Types were entered for Stirling Moss/Peter Walker, Tony Rolt/Duncan Hamilton and Peter Whitehead/Ken Wharton in the #15 D-Type.
 It was to be an epic battle between Jaguar and Ferrari, with Ferrari's brute 5.0L V12 against the 3.4L Jaguar.
 The Jaguar's however had better handing and disc brakes, although no brakes would be the end of Moss' race in the early hours of Sunday.
 Despite a collision with the team car of Rolt and Hamilton at the start, this car with Whitehead/Wharton would work its way up to second place, but retired at 3:30 am with a broken gearbox.
 The Rolt/Hamilton D-Type inherited second place and was gaining on the lead Ferrari when an off-road excursion cost them the chance of winning and they settled for second place overall.
 Not a bad beginning for the new D-Type!

 Model by HIGH SPEED 1/43